druglogics/druglogics-synergy/README.md

 ```
 To test BNReduction you can run 'Testing_BNReduction.sh' to see if all tests pass

 Dependency files can be found in the dep folder of this repository.
-The location of the directory bnet, containing the file BNReduction.sh, must be in the environment variable BNET_HOME.
+The location of the directory bnet, containing the file BNReduction.sh, must be in the environment variable BNET_HOME (be sure to replace "/path/to/bnet" with the actual location):
 ```
 export BNET_HOME=/path/to/bnet
 ```